 Minor in Environmental Studies.
 Environmental studies is an interdisciplinary program that allows students to study environmental problems from multiple disciplinary perspectives.
 Drawing on courses from the departments of Earth and Environmental Sciences, Political Science, English and Creative Writing, Economics, Religious Studies, Sociology and Anthropology, and others, students develop a holistic, applied approach to environmental problem solving.

 The minor in environmental studies requires 24 semester hours.
 Only courses completed with a grade of C- or higher may be counted toward the minor.
+No more than 8 semester hours may be taken at the 100-level or lower.

 Courses applied to the environmental studies minor must include the following (see below for detailed lists):